Distance : 15.5 miles (25 km) approx.

 Route / Conditions :

-- Situated near the bottom of a valley, the village of Masouleh is often shrouded in morning fog.
+- Situated near the bottom of a valley, the village of Masuleh is often shrouded in morning fog.

-- The hike I was recommended, climbs south on the opposite side of the valley towards the Gasht Rodkan Protected area: http://iguide.travel/Masouleh#Map
+- The hike I was recommended is an out-and-back route.
+It initially climbs south on the opposite side of the valley towards the Gasht Rodkan Protected area.

 - A shorter hiking option (a couple of hours round trip) is to a nearby waterfall, located up river from the village.
 Once again, ask locals for details.